ckan/extensions.ckan.org/extensions/ckan4j.md

 ckan4j is a Java client library that provide access to the CKAN core functionalities and APIs using Java language.
-The key difference respect other Java libraries for CKAN is the extension architecture which is designed to extend the CKAN API adding specific enterprise grade functionalities like:
+The key difference respect other Java libraries for CKAN is the extension architecture which is designed not only to act as a java client of a CKAN but also to extend the CKAN API adding specific enterprise grade functionalities like:

 * Social Login (supported GitHub, Google+ and Facebook).